vancam25/AST304_star_society/Project #2/GroupReadMe.txt

 Implement Structure Equations for EOS ("structure.py") ->

-Setting Central Boundary Conditions ("structure.py") ->
+Setting Central Boundary Conditions ("structure.py") -> Hannah

-Construct the Integration Loop ("structure.py") ->
-  Test Integration ->
+Construct the Integration Loop ("structure.py") -> Hannah + someone else if possible (H has started integrate function) Test Integration ->

 Make Mass-Radius Table -> Steven

 Compare to Observations -> Sans

-Final WriteUp -> Steven + someone else if its longer (but it dosen't look like it should be long)
+Final WriteUp -> Steven + Hannah (will help if it's longer than expected (but it dosen't look like it should be long))

+Upkeeping the readme -> Hannah